cloudfoundry-samples/sendgrid-cloudfoundry-rails/README.md

 ===========================

-A sample application for using Spring Framework and [SendGrid](http://www.sendgrid.com) on [Cloud Foundry](http://www.cloudfoundry.com).
+A sample application for using Ruby on Rails Framework and [SendGrid](http://www.sendgrid.com) on [Cloud Foundry](http://www.cloudfoundry.com).

 ## Running the application on Cloud Foundry